-Stitch: Stitch Width: Stitch Length: Straight Stitch 0, no width 5 or 7 Fullness is regulated by stitch length Increase the tension Gathering Foot\
+Stitch: Stitch Width: Stitch Length: Straight Stitch 0, no width 5 Fullness is regulated by stitch length Increase the tension Gathering Foot Center

-Tension: Presser Foot:
+Tension: Presser Foot: Needle Position:

-Lightweight fabric, such as batiste
+Materials: Lightweight fabric, such as batiste

-♦Pull one to two threads on the fabric's crosswise grain, to create a straight stitching line.
+Pull one to two threads on the fabric's crosswise grain, to create a guide for straight stitching.

-\Depending on model, the Gathering Foot might be optional.
+Depending on model, the Gathering Foot might be optional.
 Check the instruction manual.

-Turn the handwheel to ensure the needle is correctly positioned.
+◈Turn the handwheel to ensure the needle is correctly positioned.
 It should line up with the Gathering Foot's needle opening.